metehancekic/wireless-fingerprinting/readme.md

 export path_to_config='<path-to-config>'
 ```

-You may change the parameters in config_cfo_channel.json as you wish and run the code afterwards as follow:
+You may change the parameters in config_cfo_channel.json as you wish and run the code afterwards as follows:

 ```bash
 python cfo_channel_training.py
 python fingerprint_wifi_reim_mag.py
 ```

+## Complex-valued CNNs

+Complex layers are from Trabelsi et al, "Deep Complex Networks", *ICLR 2018*, with the addition of ModReLU activation function.